-- Channel Status: Result of the cyclical redundancy check checksum (CRCC), for example: CRCC Ok - Use: Intended purpose of the audio signal. - Data Type: Digital sampling method employed, for example: PCM (pulse-code modulation) - Emphasis: Type of signal pre-emphasis applied to the audio signal. - Source lock: Indicates whether the source is locked to an external time sync, for example: Locked - Frequency: Audio sample frequency in kHz, for example: 48 - Channel Mode: Represents the relationship between each audio channel pair. - Word Length: Represents the audio word length, for example: 24/24 - Align Level - Origin: Four ASCII characters indicating the channel origin, for example: PhQx - Destination: Four ASCII characters indicating channel destination - Sample Address: A rolling counter that increments with each 48 kHz audio sample - Time: Local time of the encoded audio - Reliability: Contains information about the reliability of the channel status word, for example: All Ok.
+- If the channel status is in error, the text is displayed in a red font - If errors have occurred but are no longer present the text is displayed in a yellow font - If no errors are present, the text is displayed in a white font. - Use: Intended purpose of the audio signal. - Data Type: Digital sampling method employed, for example: PCM (pulse-code modulation) - Emphasis: Type of signal pre-emphasis applied to the audio signal. - Source lock: Indicates whether the source is locked to an external time sync, for example: Locked - Frequency: Audio sample frequency in kHz, for example: 48 - Channel Mode: Represents the relationship between each audio channel pair. - Word Length: Represents the audio word length, for example: 24/24 - Align Level - Origin: Four ASCII characters indicating the channel origin, for example: PhQx - Destination: Four ASCII characters indicating channel destination - Sample Address: A rolling counter that increments with each 48 kHz audio sample - Time: Local time of the encoded audio - Reliability: Contains information about the reliability of the channel status word, for example: All Ok.